-To this end, the Technical Committee would like to propose that it clarifies the basic concepts regarding ESG evaluation and data providers covered by the Code of Conduct as per below, and that it calls on each institution to understand the principal purport of the basic concepts to judge their endorsement.
+To this end, based on the Technical Committee's report, this document clarifies the basic concepts regarding ESG evaluation and data providers covered by the Code of Conduct as per below, and calls on each institution to understand the principal purport of the basic concepts to judge their endorsement..

 Following basic concepts are intended to define which services this Code is applicable to, focusing on services to be provided.
-Therefore, when a provider provides services that meet the basic concepts at the same time providing those do not meet the basic concepts,
+Therefore, when a provider provides services that meet the basic concepts at the same time providing those do not meet the basic concepts, the Technical Committee would call for support by the provider, regardless of the proportion of those two types of services.
+On the other hand, the Committee expects even when an organization clarifies that it supports the Code of Conduct, services that are provided by the organization but do not meet the basic concepts will not be subject to the Code of Conduct.